carbon-language/carbon-lang/docs/design/README.md

     if N >= 0 and N < MaxArraySize / sizeof(T);
 ```

-Member lookup into a template type parameter is done in the actual type value
+Member lookup into a template parameter is done in the actual value provided by
-provided by the caller, _in addition_ to any constraints.
-This means member name
+the caller, _in addition_ to any constraints.
+This means member name lookup and
-lookup and type checking for anything
+type checking for anything [dependent](generics/terminology.md#dependent-names)
-[dependent](generics/terminology.md#dependent-names) on the template parameter
-can't be completed until the template is instantiated with a specific concrete
+on the template parameter can't be completed until the template is instantiated
-type.
-When the constraint is just `type`, this gives semantics similar to C++
+with a specific concrete type.
+When the constraint is just `type`, this gives
-templates.
-Constraints can then be added incrementally, with the compiler
+semantics similar to C++ templates.
+Constraints can then be added incrementally,
-verifying that the semantics stay the same.
-Once all constraints have been
+with the compiler verifying that the semantics stay the same.
+Once all
-added, removing the word `template` to switch to a checked parameter is safe.
+constraints have been added, removing the word `template` to switch to a checked
+parameter is safe.

 The [value phase](#value-categories-and-value-phases) of a checked parameter is
-a symbolic value whereas the value phase of a template parameter is constant.
+"symbolic constant" whereas the value phase of a template parameter is "template
+constant."
+A binding pattern using `:!` is a _constant binding pattern_; more
+specifically a _template binding pattern_ if it uses `template`, and a _symbolic
+binding pattern_ if it does not.

 Although checked generics are generally preferred, templates enable translation
 of code between C++ and Carbon, and address some cases where the type checking
-rigor of generics are problematic.
+rigor of checked generics are problematic.

 > References:
 >